$0 Georgia IEP Meeting Prep Checklist

 Georgia uses 12 disability categories for IEP eligibility that don't always align with other states' categories.
 A child classified as "Specific Learning Disability" in Texas may face additional evaluation requirements in Georgia.
 A child receiving services under "Other Health Impairment" for ADHD in Virginia may encounter pushback in Georgia districts that interpret OHI more narrowly.

-The evaluation criteria under Georgia Rule 160-4-7-.05 through 160-4-7-.18 specify state-level requirements for each disability category.
+Georgia Rule 160-4-7-.05 sets out the eligibility categories and criteria that apply to Georgia evaluations.
 Military families need to understand these categories before the IEP transfer meeting — not during it — because the district may use category differences as grounds to reduce or eliminate services.

 Service Delivery Gaps in Installation-Adjacent Districts